Acupuncture: the natural way to beat Stress, Anxiety and Depression

 The benefits of Acupuncture for Stress, Anxiety and Depression

-- Diagnosis and treatment focusses on your constitution, and specifically addresses how stress, anxiety and depression manifest in your body
+- Diagnosis and treatment focusses on your constitution, and specifically addresses how stress, anxiety and depression manifest in your body (for an explanation and example of diagnosis, see here)

 - Several symptoms can be addressed at the same time